nataliesstewart/nataliesstewart.github.io/writings/index.md

 # Papers

-* Lower bounds on volumes of hyperbolic link complements in 3-manifolds (2021).
-Joint with <a href="https://sites.williams.edu/cadams/">Colin Adams</a> et al. To appear.
+* <a href="https://arxiv.org/pdf/2111.06319.pdf">Lower bounds on volumes of hyperbolic link complements in 3-manifolds (2021).</a> Joint with <a href="https://sites.williams.edu/cadams/">Colin Adams</a> et al. To appear.

   Lower bounds on the volumes of hyperbolic link complements are given via a new construction: a *bracelet link* is a link in $$S^3$$ decomposed as a cycle of interconnected tangles, and it is proved that a bracelet link of $$2n$$ tangles, such that each individual tangle may be *replicated* into a hyperbolic bracelet link of $$2n$$ copies of the tangle, is hyperbolic, with volume at least the average of the replicated links.